Journal: Archives of Clinical and Biomedical Research (2022)

 Research Areas: Cell research

-Summary: Glutathione is the most abundant thiol in animal cells.
-Reduced glutathione (GSH) is a major intracellular antioxidant neutralizing free radicals and detoxifying electrophiles.
-It plays important role in many cellular processes, including cell differentiation, proliferation, and apoptosis.
-In the present study, we demonstrate that extracellular concentration of reduced glutathione markedly increases cell volume within a few hours, in a dose-response manner.
-Pre-incubation of cells with BSO, the inhibitor of γ-glutamylcysteine synthetase, responsible for the first step in intracellular glutathione synthesis did not change the effect of reduced glutathione on cell volume suggesting a mechanism limited to the interaction of extracellular reduced glutathione on the cell membrane.
-Similarly, inhibition of γ-glutamylcyclotransferase involved in intracellular glutamate production had no effect on the action of reduced glutathione.
+Summary: Reduced glutathione (GSH) is a major intracellular antioxidant, and It plays important roles in many cellular processes, including cell differentiation, proliferation, and apoptosis.
+Authors demonstrated that extracellular concentration of GSH markedly increases cell volume within few hours, in a dose-response manner.
+Pre-incubation of cells with BSO, the inhibitor of γ-glutamylcysteine synthetase, responsible for the first step of intracellular glutathione synthesis, did not change the effect of reduced glutathione on cell volume, suggesting a mechanism limited to the interaction of extracellular reduced glutathione on cell membrane.
+Similarly, inhibition of γ-glutamylcyclotransferase involved in intracellular glutamate production, essential for intracellular production of glutathione, had no effect on the action of reduced glutathione.
 Oxidized glutathione exerted no effect on cell volume.
-Results show that reduced GSH decreases cell adhesion resulting in an increased cell volume.
-Since many cell types are able to export GSH, the present results suggest that this could be fundamental self-regulation of cell volume, giving the cells self-control over their adhesion proteins.
-HoloMonitor M4 is used for cell morphology (cell volume) changes.
+Results show that GSH decreases cell adhesion resulting in an increased cell volume.
+Since many cell types are able to export GSH, the present results suggest that this could be a fundamental self-regulation of cell volume, giving the cells a self-control on their adhesion proteins.